Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Merton and are not the council.
 About us

-The Council approved amendments to its Constitution, aiming to update sections with current best working practices and ensure legal compliance.
+Amendments to the Council's Constitution were approved, aiming to update procedures with current best practices and ensure legal compliance.
 These changes affect the Council Procedure Rules, Overview and Scrutiny Procedure Rules, and the Member/Officer Protocol.
+Key amendments include a cap on the number of motions per meeting, an increase in the time allocated for public questions, and a simplification of the call-in procedure for decisions.
+The changes were approved by 30 votes to 21.

 Committee Membership Changes Noted